Skip to content

 Section titled “I lost my work after refreshing the page.
 How can I prevent this?”

-• Text (.fnt, .txt): Human-readable and widely supported by engines like Unity, Unreal, and Cocos2d-x.
+• Text (.fnt, .txt): Widest engine compatibility.
+Works with Unity, Unreal, and Cocos2d-x.

-• XML (.xml, .fnt): A structured format ideal for web applications or custom parsers.
+• XML (.xml, .fnt): Structured format, good for web applications or custom parsers.

 Which export format is best for my game engine?